 Best of the Week

 Our trading model, Holmes, has joined our other models in a weekly market discussion.
 Each one has a different “personality” and I get to be the human doing fundamental analysis.
 We have an enjoyable discussion every week, including four or five specific ideas that we are buying.
-This week Holmes likes Amgen (AMGN).
+This week Holmes (who has been very hot) likes Mallinckrodt (NYSE:MNK).
 Check out the post for my own reaction, and more information about the trading models.

 Professional investors and traders have been making Abnormal Returns a daily stop for over ten years.
-If you are a serious investor managing your own account, you should join us in adding this to your daily reading.
-Every investor should make time for a weekly trip on Wednesday.
+If you are a serious investor managing your own account, this is a must-read.
+Even the more casual long-term investor should make time for a weekly trip on Wednesday.
 Tadas always has first-rate links for investors in his weekly special edition.
 There are always several great choices worth reading.
-My personal favorite this week is the important article by Jonathan Clements on your personal risk-free rate.
-It is not the T-Bill or T-Note from financial analysis, but your own most costly loan.
-This may seem obvious, but many people fail to consider it in their financial calculations.
+My personal favorite this week is the simple advice from Allan S. Roth in the WSJ – risk, rebalancing, tuning out noise, and watching fees.

 Watch out for…